paths-erc/sacri-lapides-aegypti/src/content/marea/index.md

 ## Bibliography

-- Barbraj, Kogut 2015 = Barbraj K., Kogut J.P., Late Roman and Early-Bizantyne analogues of structures in Marea/Philoxenite, in Materialy and archeologiczne, XL, 2015, pp. 87-90.
+- Barbraj, K., J.P.
+Kogut.
+2015.
+“Late Roman and Early-Bizantyne analogues of structures in Marea/Philoxenite”, in *Materialy and archeologiczne*, XL: 87-90.

-- De Cosson 1935 = De Cosson A., Mareotis being an short account of the history and the ancient monument on the north western desert of Egypt and of Lake Mareotis, London 1935.
+-De Cosson A. 1935. *Mareotis being an short account of the history and the ancient monument on the north western desert of Egypt and of Lake Mareotis*, London.

-- Grossmann 1993 = P. Grossmann, Die Querschiffbasilika von Hauwariya und die übrigen Bauten dieses Typus’ in Ägypten als repräsentantern Der Verlorenen frühchristlichen Architektur Alexandreias, in In Memoriam Daoud, BSAA, 45, 1993, pp. 107-121.
+- Grossmann, P.  1993.
+“Die Querschiffbasilika von Hauwariya und die übrigen Bauten dieses Typus’ in Ägypten als repräsentantern Der Verlorenen frühchristlichen Architektur Alexandreias”, in *In Memoriam Daoud, BSAA*, 45: 107-121.

-- Grossmann 2003 = P. Grossmann, Nochmals Zu Marea und Philoxenite, BSAC, XLII, 2003, pp. 13-20.
+- Grossmann, P.  2003.
+“Nochmals Zu Marea und Philoxenite”, *BSAC*, XLII: 13-20.

-- El Fakharani 1983 = El Fakharani F., Recent excavation at Marea in Egypt, in Das Römisch-Byzantinische Ägypten, Akten des intermationalen Symposios (26-30 September 1978), Maiz 1983, pp. 175-186.
+- El Fakharani, F. 1983.
+“Recent excavation at Marea in Egypt”, in *Das Römisch-Byzantinische Ägypten, Akten des intermationalen Symposios (26-30 September 1978)*, 175-186.
+Maiz.

-- Mahmoud Bey 1872 = Mahmoud Bey el-Falaki, Mémoire sur l’antique Alexandrie, ses faubourgs et environs découvert par les fouilles, sondages, nivellement et autres recherches, Copenhagen 1872.
+- el-Falaki, Mahmoud Bey.
+1872. *Mémoire sur l’antique Alexandrie, ses faubourgs et environs découvert par les fouilles, sondages, nivellement et autres recherches*, Copenhagen.

-- Majewska 2007 = Majewska A. (ed.), Seventy years of Polish Archaeology in Egypt.
-Exhibition catalogue (Egyptian Museum in Cairo, 21 October-21 November 2007), Warsaw 2007.
+- Majewska, A. (ed.)
+2007. *Seventy years of Polish Archaeology in Egypt.
+Exhibition catalogue (Egyptian Museum in Cairo, 21 October-21 November 2007)*, Warsaw.
--
-- Szymanska, Babraj 2007 = Szymanska H., Babraj K, Marea on Lake Maryut, in Majewska A. (ed.), Seventy years of Polish Archaeology in Egypt.
-Exhibition catalogue (Egyptian Museum in Cairo, 21 October-21 November 2007), Warsaw 2007, pp. 160-165.
+- Szymanska H., L. Babraj.
+2007.
+“Marea on Lake Maryut”, in *Seventy years of Polish Archaeology in Egypt.
+Exhibition catalogue (Egyptian Museum in Cairo, 21 October-21 November 2007)* edited by A. Majewska,160-165.
+Warsaw 2007.

-- Szymanska, Babraj 2008 = Szymanska H., Babraj K., Marea Vol. 1.
+- Szymanska H., and K. Babraj.
+2008. *Marea Vol. 1.
 Bytantine Marea.
-Excavation in 2000-2003 and 2006, Krakόw 2008.
+Excavation in 2000-2003 and 2006*.
+Krakόw.

-- Szymanska, Babraj 2008 b = Szymanska H., Babraj K., Marea: Excavation 2008, in Polish archaeology in the Mediterranean, 20, pp. 81-96.
+- Szymanska H., and K. Babraj.
+2008b.
+“Excavation 2008”, in *Polish archaeology in the Mediterranean*, 20: 81-96.

-- Szymanska, Babraj 2010 = Szymanska H., Babraj K, Architectural décor of the basilica in Marea (Egypt).
-Preliminary report, in Non solum villae, Wroclaw 2010, pp. 301-315.
+- Szymanska H., and K. Babraj.
+2010.
+“Architectural décor of the basilica in Marea (Egypt).
+Preliminary report”, in *Non solum villae*, 301-315.
+Wroclaw.

-- Rodziewicz 1993 = Rodziewicz M., Alexandria and the district of Mateotis, in Greco-Arabica 2.
-First International Congress on Greek and Arabic studies, Athens 1983, pp. 202-204;
+- Rodziewicz, M. 1993.
+“Alexandria and the district of Mateotis”, in *Greco-Arabica 2.
+First International Congress on Greek and Arabic studies*, 202-204.
+Athens.

-- Rodziewicz 2003 = Rodziewicz M., Philoxenité – pilgrimage harbor of Abu Mina, in BSAA, 47, pp. 27-47.
+- Rodziewicz, M. 2003.
+“Philoxenité – pilgrimage harbor of Abu Mina”, *BSAA*, 47:27-47.

-- Rodziewicz 2010 = Rodziewicz M., On interpretation of archaeological evidence concerning Marea and Philoxenite,in Blue L. (ed.), Lake Mareotis: Reconstructing the Past, BAR International Series 2113, Series in Archaeology, No.2, 2010, 67-72.
+- Rodziewicz, M.  2010.
+“On interpretation of archaeological evidence concerning Marea and Philoxenite”, in *Lake Mareotis: Reconstructing the Past*, edited  by L. Blue, 67-72.
+BAR International Series 2113, Series in Archaeology, No.2.